Emsley1d/Interview_Exercise/README.md

 * Search functionality.
 * When an employee is removed, a new job type added, or a job type delected the success message "employee succesfully added" appears.
 * Why are empty entries created in employees/job_types when an entry is added to the other table?
-* The calculate time taken function.
+Some of these blank entries in employees now appear to be populated with "name".

 ## Reminders: